 of the program should be able to:

 ethical standards of practice.

-incorporating interpersonal, therapeutic, and
+incorporating interpersonal, therapeutic, and technological communication

-the nursing process as the strategy for clinical problem solving.
+the strategy for clinical problem solving.

 therapeutic, and culturally sensitive, life-span approach

 to client-centered care.

 interdisciplinary team in planning individualized client care.

 entry-level psychomotor skills.

 structured health setting by delegating appropriate aspects of care to

 unlicensed assistive personnel.

 a certificate in this program a student must complete all program credits